Select a camp experience below for more information!

 Children ages 2-4 with caregiver

-In this camp, your little ones will have the chance to explore the different ways that animals move in a child-centered learning space.
+In this camp your little ones will have the chance to explore animal senses in a child-centered learning space.
 We recognize that young children learn through play, so you and your toddler will engage together in play-based and hands-on activities that let early learners use all their senses and celebrate their natural curiosity.
-You will meet an animal up close in the classroom and explore a zoo exhibit to learn more about animal movement.
+You will meet an animal up close in the classroom and explore a zoo exhibit to learn more about how animals use their senses.
 We will provide guidance and support for you, as an adult participant, to engage in and enhance your toddler’s learning.
-This program runs from 10:00am - 11:30am.

 One ticket covers one adult and one child.
 One additional adult ticket may be added on at time of purchase.
 Camper must be 2 - 4 years old at the time of the program.

-This drop off camp is designed for those entering Kindergarten in the fall of 2024.
+This drop off camp is designed for those entering kindergarten and 1st grade in the fall of 2025.
 Campers must be 4 years old on or before their first day of camp.

 Photo Credit: Julie Larsen